Q: Did the Medicare Part B deductible increase for 2019?

 - Some Medicare Advantage plans have no deductibles and low copays (Medicare Advantage enrollees pay the Part B premium plus the Medicare Advantage premium, and then the Medicare Advantage insurer wraps the Part A, B, and D benefits into one plan for the enrollee, with cost-sharing that can differ greatly from the standard Original Medicare cost-sharing).

 But according to a Kaiser Family Foundation analysis, about 14 percent of Medicare beneficiaries only have Medicare Parts A and B (that was based on 2010 data, but for perspective, there are a total of about 59 million Medicare beneficiaries in 2018).
 They don’t have Medigap coverage, retiree health benefits from a former employer, Medicaid, or a Medicare Advantage plan.
-These enrollees have to pay the full Part B deductible if and when they need services that are covered under Medicare Part B. But for 2018, that deductible is the same as it was in 2017.
+These enrollees have to pay the full Part B deductible if and when they need services that are covered under Medicare Part B. For 2019, that deductible is $185.

 Part B deductible by year